-To be awarded to a fisherman under 25 years old who has made a clear commitment to their fishing industry.
+This category will reward a fisherman, under 25 years old at the end of 2017 and based in the UK or Ireland, who has made a clear commitment to the fishing industry.
 Skills, determination, leadership ability and adaptability to changes in today’s industry are all important qualities.

 *The result of this category will not be determined by public voting.
 Instead it will be determined by a panel of judges drawn from the fishing industry, using all supporting evidence provided through the nomination process.*

 Josh Buchan, Josh Rose BF 22